 Use the range of skills required from a palliative support worker in relation to end of life care.

-All learning outcomes must be assessed.
+All learning outcomes are assessed.

 Learner Record 70%